Covid-19: Pollution among factors that contributed to Delhi’s severe third wave, Kejriwal tells PM

 The prime minister chaired a meeting with the chief ministers of Delhi, Maharashtra, Gujarat, Chhattisgarh, Kerala, West Bengal, Haryana and Rajasthan to review the coronavirus situation in the respective states.
 These eight states have been worst-hit by the coronavirus in India.

 Maharashtra Chief Minister Uddhav Thackeray, meanwhile, told Modi that he was holding discussions about the vaccine with Serum Institute of India Chief Executive Officer Adar Poonawalla, ANI reported.
-Thackeray added that he had formed a task force for timely distribution of the vaccine.
+Thackeray also said that he had formed a task force for the timely distribution of the vaccine.

+The Chief Minister’s Office later said in a tweet that Thackeray informed the prime minister about the various steps the state government has taken to rein in the coronavirus spread.

+Besides Maharashtra, Karnataka too said it was ready for delivery, distribution and administration of the Covid-19 vaccine, whenever it is ready, reported PTI.
+State Health Minister K Sudhakar said that the task force on Covid-19 recently met and reviewed preparations made for vaccine storage and delivery.

 Follow today’s live updates on Covid-19 here.